PavelVashkevich/Learning-Progress-Tracker-Java/README.md

 > ~$ 10001 10 10 5 8\
 Points updated.

 - **find** - This command print student's earned points.
-Command take studentID as a user input of the student and print details in this format: id points: Java=%d; DSA=%d; Databases=%d; Spring=%d where %d is the respective number of points earned by the student.
+Command take studentID of the student as user input and print details in this format: <id> points: Java=%d; DSA=%d; Databases=%d; Spring=%d where %d is the respective number of points earned by the student.
 > ~$ find\
 Enter an id or 'back' to return:\
 > ~$ 10000\